Five giveaways that show an email is a phishing attack

 One of the biggest problems in cyber security is the phishing email

-A phishing attack is where a user is tricked into giving away personal data such as bank details, credit card numbers and login credentials.
-Most attacks happen via email communications, which contain a link that sends users to what, at first glance, looks like a legitimate site.
-One popular example is an email reporting to be from your bank, requesting a log in or a confirmation of personal details.
+Phishing is possibly one of the biggest threats to organisations and the security of their infrastructures.
+When it takes place a phishing attack scams a user into giving away personal data such as bank details, credit card numbers and login credentials.
+These attacks happen via an email, which include a link that sends users to what, at first glimpse, looks like a legitimate site.
+For example, a hooky email could claim to be from from your bank, requesting a log in or a confirmation of personal details.

 To avoid being the next victim, here are four giveaways that show an email is a phishing attack.